-Shavuot is the culmination of the time between Passover and when Moses received the Law on Mount Sinai.
-This is the culmination between the physical deliverance of God’s people and the delivering of His Law to the people, for the spiritual wellbeing of their souls.
+Shavuot is at the time between Passover and when Moses received the Law on Mount Sinai.
+This is the culmination between the physical deliverance of God’s people and the delivery of His Law to the people, for the spiritual well-being of their souls.
 For if God only saved us physically we would still be lost spiritually.

 But if Christ is in you, although the body is dead because of sin, the Spirit is life because of righteousness.
 Romans 8:10